State as the API: LangGraph After Three Rewrites

 return {"pending_action": None, "human_approved": None}

-The pattern: write the intent to state, interrupt, let the human approve or modify the intent, then execute.
-Replaying from the pre-execution checkpoint reruns the intent node — which has no side effects.
-The executor only runs if human_approved is set in state.
+The pattern I use is: write the intent to state, interrupt, let the human approve or modify the intent, then execute.
+Replaying from the pre-execution checkpoint reruns the intent node, which has no external side effects.
+The executor runs only if human_approved is present in state.

-This is a specific case of the general rule: checkpoints capture state, not side effects.
-Design your nodes so that replaying from any checkpoint is safe.
-If a node has external side effects, those effects must be idempotent, or they must live after the final approval gate, or both.
-If neither is true, the side effect isn't safe to run inside the graph.
+This is a specific case of a broader rule: checkpoints capture state, not side effects.
+I design nodes so replaying from a checkpoint is safe.
+If a node has external side effects, those effects need idempotency, an approval gate before execution, or both.
+If neither is true, I do not treat that side effect as safe to run inside the graph.

 6. What I checkpoint and what I don't

 The LangGraph checkpointer persists state at every node boundary by default.
-That's the safe default and the right starting point.
-It's also a cost model worth understanding before you scale.
+I treat that as the safe starting point.
+It is also a cost model I want to understand before scaling a graph.

-• Has external side effects (API call, DB write, email): always checkpoint before and after.
-Replay must be safe — design for idempotency or put an approval gate before the first execution.
+- Has external side effects (API call, DB write, email): I normally checkpoint before and after.
+Replay must be safe, so I design for idempotency or put an approval gate before the first execution.

-• Calls an LLM: checkpoint the inputs before the call.
-LLM calls are expensive and non-deterministic — if the node fails mid-call, you want to replay with the same inputs, not re-derive them.
+- Calls an LLM: I checkpoint the inputs before the call.
+LLM calls are expensive and non-deterministic, so if the node fails mid-call, I want to replay with the same inputs instead of re-deriving them.

-• Pure transform (parsing, formatting, filtering): skip the checkpoint.
-Replaying a JSON-to-TypedDict conversion is free and correct.
+- Pure transform (parsing, formatting, filtering): I usually skip the checkpoint.
+Replaying a JSON-to-TypedDict conversion is deterministic and cheap.

-• Routing node: no checkpoint needed.
+- Routing node: I usually do not add a checkpoint.
 The routing decision is reproducible from state, which is already checkpointed.

-When I audit a LangGraph system: list all nodes, classify each (side effects / LLM call / pure transform / routing).
-Every node in the first two classes must have a checkpoint.
-Every node in the last two is a candidate to skip.
-If you can't classify a node, that's the thing to fix first.
+When I audit a LangGraph system, I list all nodes and classify each one: side effect, LLM call, pure transform, or routing.
+In my practice, nodes in the first two classes need checkpoint coverage.
+Nodes in the last two classes are candidates to skip.
+If I cannot classify a node, I fix that first.

 The category frame